DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Everything here fits well together.
 Despite it looking different, it was certainly human city. _TL Note:_ The wording here is a bit weird ここには、人間の都市が姿を変えながら確かに存在していた。

-"Welcome to <span title="It sounds weird, but author likes to be specific about race">human</span> city _New Vishal_.
+"Welcome to <span title="It sounds weird, but author likes to be specific about race">human</span> city _Neo Vishal_.
 All unused underground space has been remodelled to create this city.
 It is quite a sight, isn't it?"

 Originally, Vishal is the name of ward where was 10th Terminal.
-Naming city the New Vishal, most likely was in place of conquered city on surface.
+Naming city the Neo Vishal, most likely was in place of conquered city on surface.

-"Since demons took away our city and made their nests on its territory, it makes sense for us to hide underground, what do you thinl?"
+"Since demons took away our city and made their nests on its territory, it makes sense for us to hide underground, what do you think?"

 "...It is really great, to develop it to such extent"